isomerpages/mci-pac/pages/FAQs.md

 ##### Q7: Who should I contact if I need a PAC urgently?

 Media personnel are reminded to buffer sufficient time for the PAC application process, and to renew their PACs in a timely manner.
-If you require urgent assistance, please email the MCI Duty Officer at MCI_Duty_Officer@mci.gov.sg .
+If you require urgent assistance, please email the MDDI Duty Officer at MDDI_Duty_Officer@mddi.gov.sg .

 ##### Q8: Why is there a need for a Mass Renewal Exercise every three years?

-For security reasons, MCI conducts a mass renewal exercise for PAC once every three years, where all approved PAC applicants will be issued with a PAC of a new design.
+For security reasons, MDDI conducts a mass renewal exercise for PAC once every three years, where all approved PAC applicants will be issued with a PAC of a new design.

 ##### Q9: Why do I need to submit a police report for a lost PAC?